AdeitD/wea-final-project-37/README.md

 ## Installation

-Grocery List is currently live on Heroku at [https://wea-grocery-list.herokuapp.com/](https://wea-grocery-list.herokuapp.com/).
+Grocery List is live on Heroku for the first 3 weeks of each month at [https://wea-grocery-list.herokuapp.com/](https://wea-grocery-list.herokuapp.com/).

 Alternatively, for a local installation, download the source code and follow the steps below.
 Be aware that the source code includes only a small sample of groceries, so the full selection available on the live app will not be present.